-Tell us about yourself so that we can admit you into the perfect program that will prepare you for a great job right after graduation....or prepare you to transfer and complete a bachelors degree at a four year college or university.
-Complete your application now!
+Tell us about yourself so that we can admit you into a program that will prepare you for a career directly after graduation, or prepare you to transfer and complete a bachelors degree at a four-year college or university.
+To determine which supplemental items are needed, select your student type from the options below.

 FDTC accepts the responsibility to provide the service area with persons who meet the assessed needs of regional business and industry and to assist individuals in achieving educational and occupational objectives consistent with their potential.